 A range of funding options exist for students who are interested in this program:

-- IWC Masters Scholarships (full scholarships) - currently open for international candidates (until 1 August) and domestic candidates (until 1 November).
+- IWC Masters Scholarships (full scholarships) - applications for both domestic and international candidates are now closed.

 - Australia Awards Scholarships and Endeavour Scholarships - open annually for students from selected countries.